Nick Mullens

 Nicholas Clayton Mullens (born March 21, 1995) is an American professional football quarterback for the Jacksonville Jaguars of the National Football League (NFL).
 He played college football for the Southern Miss Golden Eagles, where he surpassed Brett Favre's single-season school records for passing yardage (4,476) and touchdown passes (38).
-He was signed by the San Francisco 49ers as an undrafted free agent out of college, and has also played in the NFL for the Cleveland Browns and Minnesota Vikings.
+Mullens was signed by the San Francisco 49ers as an undrafted free agent in 2017 and has also been a member of the Philadelphia Eagles, Cleveland Browns, Las Vegas Raiders, Minnesota Vikings, and Jacksonville Jaguars.

 Early life

 Mullens was born to Suzanne and Mark Mullens on March 21, 1995, in Little Rock, Arkansas and grew up in Hoover, Alabama, a suburb of Birmingham.
 He is the grandson of Ernie Tabor, who pitched in the Philadelphia Phillies minor league system in the 1950s.
-His uncle, Scott Tabor, pitched for the Arkansas Razorbacks baseball team, and holds the school record for most career wins; he also pitched professionally in the minor leagues.
+Mullens' uncle, Scott Tabor, pitched for the Arkansas Razorbacks baseball team, and holds the school record for most career wins; he also pitched professionally in the minor leagues.
 Mullens graduated from Spain Park High School in Hoover.

 Mullens played football for Spain Park, emerging as the team's starting quarterback.
-During his senior season, 2012, Mullens threw for 3,649 yards and 40 touchdowns, against only seven interceptions, en route to winning the 2012 Gatorade Player of the Year award for the state of Alabama.
-He had totaled 8,605 career passing yards, finishing his high school career with the 7th most passing yards in AHSAA history.
+As a senior in 2012, he threw for 3,649 yards and 40 touchdowns against only seven interceptions en route to winning the 2012 Gatorade Player of the Year award for the state of Alabama.
+Mullens had totaled 8,605 career passing yards, finishing his high school career with the seventh most passing yards in AHSAA history.

 After originally verbally committing to attend the University of Alabama at Birmingham, Mullens changed course on national signing day following a last-minute visit to the University of Southern Mississippi, signing instead with the Golden Eagles.